Cowboys–Eagles rivalry

+The Cowboys became a part of the NFL in the 1960 season; however, it was in the subsequent season that they transitioned to the NFL Eastern Conference, establishing a divisional rivalry with the Eagles and competing in two matchups each year ever since.

-The rivalry has been ranked number one overall in the NFL in 1992 and 2014, characterized by bitterly contested games that are typical of the NFC East.
-The Cowboys lead the overall series, but the Eagles gained the upper hand during the 1960s and 2000s before the Cowboys reasserted their dominance.
-The matchups have been the most frequently featured on NBC Sunday Night Football with a total of 16; the series is currently tied at 8–8.
-The teams have also met in the playoffs four times, with the Cowboys holding a 3–1 advantage.
+The rivalry has been filled with bitterly contested games that are typical of the NFC East.
+The matchups have been the most frequently featured on NBC Sunday Night Football with a total of 16.

+The Cowboys lead the overall series, 74–59.
+The two teams have met four times in the playoffs, with the Cowboys holding a 3–1 record.